jacintak/biostats/biostats.tutorials/README.md

 # Installing the tutorials

 Now we need to install the tutorial.
-The tutorials are stored in a Package.
+The tutorials are stored in a Package available on GitHub.
 You will only have to install the package once at the beginning.
 Use the following code:

 ```